Top Tips to Create an Engaging and Useful Chatbot

-We all know chatbots are technology’s answer to reduce human intervention and workload.
+We all know chatbots are technology’s answer to reducing human intervention and workload.
 The possibilities of using a chatbot in your business are numerous, and so are the benefits.
 These bots are created to add value to the business.

-The one common complaint against the chatbots is the lack of human touch.
+The one common complaint against chatbots is the lack of a human touch.
 Conversation with bots sometimes feels useless and repetitive.
 If the user criticises the performance of your bots, then it is hard to bounce back.
 It creates a negative impact on business.

 Don’t worry; we have brought some useful tips which you can incorporate in your chatbot while developing to achieve the best results.
 These tips help you ensure that your bot has all the necessary ingredients to build and engage in conversation with the user.